 |Community Event Organizers||(See young adult reps above)|

 History of TEC

 While North Coast Spirit TEC was born in April of 1988, the first TEC retreats were held in Lansing, Michigan over 40 years ago.
 Students on college campuses are often pleased and surprised to find friends from TEC communities from around the country.
 A complete history of the origin of TEC can be found on the TEC Conference website.
 Here’s another nicely written, in-depth explanation of TEC.

-Also, if you’ve got some time and want to see what’s going on with TEC communities all over the country, take a look at this great list of TEC sites assembled by the TEC Conference.
+Also, if you are interested to see what is going on with TEC communities all over the country, take a look at this great list of TEC sites assembled by the TEC Conference.